How to Get ISO 27001 Certified: A Practical Starting Guide

 Common signs of SaaS sprawl include:

 Onboarding magnifies the problem.
-New starters are often hit with multiple logins, an overstuffed “day one” training deck, and no meaningful in‑app help.
+New starters are often hit with multiple logins, an overstuffed day-one training deck, and no meaningful in-app help.
 They learn by trial, error, and tickets.
-By the time you have a full cohort of new joiners every month, IT support has become the substitute for a digital adoption strategy.
+By the time you have a full cohort of new joiners every month, IT support has effectively become the substitute for a digital adoption strategy.

-Ticket deflection is usually framed as a knowledge‑base problem: if only the documentation were better, users would stop asking basic questions.
-In a SaaS‑heavy environment, that is wishful thinking.
+Ticket deflection is usually framed as a knowledge-base problem: if only the documentation were better, users would stop asking basic questions.
+In a SaaS-heavy environment, that thinking falls short.
 Nobody wants to read a wiki page to figure out how to raise a simple purchase request or book leave.
 They want the system to show them, in context, on the screen they are looking at.

 This is where a Digital Adoption Platform (DAP) changes the equation.
 Rather than treating training as something that happens before go-live, a DAP like Lemon Learning adds a thin layer of in-app support across your strategic tools: Salesforce, Workday, Microsoft 365 and Copilot, ERP, HRIS, internal portals, and even legacy desktop apps.
 That support can take several forms: